-There are some common questions when it comes to self-esteem.
-The biggest one is probably “How can you tell the difference between self-confidence and self-esteem?”
+One of the most common questions about self-esteem is “How can you tell the difference between self-confidence and self-esteem?”

-Self-confidence is more about having confidence in your ability to do something.
-To be self-confident means to trust in yourself and your abilities.
+Self-confidence is about having confidence in your ability to do something.
+Being self-confident means trusting in yourself and your abilities.
 Someone who is self-confident can rise to the challenge and seize new opportunities.
-For example, you can feel confident about your work, or your ability as a chef, but still lack self-esteem.
+For example, you can feel confident about your work or your ability as a chef, but still lack self-esteem.